khteh/PythonRestAPI/README.md

 # PythonFlaskRestAPI

 Python RestAPI using Quart ASGI framework.
-It runs on HTTP/2 and will be HTTP/3 when mainstream browsers support it in the near future.
+It runs on HTTP/3 ASGI server.

 ## Environment setup